Lucifer21123/Lucifer21123/README.md

 I look forward to being a part of a growing company as a front-end developer where I can utilize exceptional programming and interpersonal skills acquired to contribute to your company's success.

 Technologies:
-Git, Github, HTML, CSS, SASS, Javascript, Typescript, Python, React, Angular, Vue, React Native, Ionic, Flutter, Node, Nest, Ruby, Django, Agile, AWS, Docker, Jest, Mocha, solidity
+<span style="color:#F71111">Git, Github, HTML, CSS, SASS, Javascript, Typescript, Python, React, Angular, Vue, React Native, Ionic, Flutter, Node, Nest, Ruby, Django, Agile, AWS, Docker, Jest, Mocha, solidity</span>

 <b> It is my goal to understand the clients' needs clearly and to deliver a high-quality project on time at an optimal cost.</b>
 </i>